 Normally decluttering and easy are not found in the same sentence and for good reason.
 Decluttering is hard, no doubt about it.
-Yet even though decluttering is not something we want to do, we know it’s something we need to do.
-Not only for our homes but for our health, happiness, and well being.
-And where to start decluttering can be the very hardest part of it all.
+Yet even though decluttering is not something we want to do, we know it’s something we need to do not only for our homes but for our health, happiness, and well-being.
+And knowing where to start decluttering can be the very hardest part of it all.

-Psychology today says that clutter causes stress, anxiety, and frustration.
-With so much negativity surrounding clutter why is it that so many of us find it difficult to remove it?
+Psychology Today says that clutter causes stress, anxiety, and frustration.
+With so much negativity surrounding clutter, why do so many of us find it difficult to remove it?

 It is said that the average home contains over 300,000 items.
 That is a crazy amount of stuff and with all those things it’s no wonder that 1 in 4 Americans has a clutter problem.

 I was once one of those with a problem myself.
 For me, out of site meant clutter-free and I took this method and turned it into an art form.
 I had stuff shoved everywhere, and I thought as long as my counters were relatively cleaned off I was just fine.

 It didn’t matter that I had bills in my bathroom along with a stack of magazines a foot high.

 I thought it was okay to have so many clothes shoved in the dresser drawers that I was forced to have overflow piles sitting on top, threatening to topple over at any time.

 And it wasn’t such a big deal that I had so many dishes in my sink that I resorted to putting the excess dirty dishes inside my oven.
 (Well, at least until my kids almost burnt my house down by turning on that oven without emptying it out first…but that is a story for another time.)
 The bottom line for me was as long as it was off the counters, the dressers, even the kitchen table then I was just fine…right?